Wilmer Wilson IV: Awards

 Wilson's work has been exhibited widely in the U.S. and Europe in galleries, art fairs and museums.
 Wilson has been the recipient of a Pew Center for Arts & Heritage Fellowship and an American Academy in Rome Fellowship.

 He has also been awarded several public art and museum commissions including the DC Commission on the Arts and Humanities (5x5 Public Art Commission) and a Films4Peace Commission.
 Additionally, Wilson's work and performances have been presented at The New Museum; Museum of Fine Arts, Boston; Barnes Foundation, Philadelphia; New Orleans Museum of Art; Birmingham Museum of Art; Crystal Bridges Museum of American Art; American University Museum; The National Portrait Gallery; and, the In Flanders Fields Museum, Ypres, Belgium.
-His work is housed in the permanent collections of the Baltimore Museum of Art; Museum of Fine Arts, Boston; New Orleans Museum of Art; Birmingham Museum of Art; Crystal Bridges Museum of American Art; The Phillips Collections; West Collection, Oaks, Pennsylvania; and, the 21C Museum-Hotel, Louisville, KY.
+His work is housed in the permanent collections of the Baltimore Museum of Art; Museum of Fine Arts, Boston; New Orleans Museum of Art; Birmingham Museum of Art; Crystal Bridges Museum of American Art; The Phillips Collections; West Collection, Oaks, Pennsylvania; and, the 21C Museum-Hotel, Louisville, KY. as well as the Virginia Museum of Fine Arts, Richmond, VA.